 Art.
-20. (Am. with decision from 10.02.2012) (1) Operational risks can be:
+20. (1) Operational risks can be:

-a.
-Internal - related to the work of the management company in the management of the Fund.

-b.
-External - related to macroeconomic, political and other factors that have and / or may affect the business of the management company in the management of the Fund.
+- a.
+Internal related to the work of the management company in the management of the Fund. - b.
+External related to macroeconomic, political and other factors that have and / or may affect the business of the management company in the management of the Fund.